heboyong/visual-for-mmdetection/README.md

 if you use other detectors, it is easy to change it like this

-I refer to some online code, this code is rough, not rigorous
+I refer to some codes , this code is rough and not rigorous